10 Call To Action Design Ideas To Make Your Visitors Act

 Massive animation effects can only do more bad than good for your site.

-A customer can be distracted and irritated on seeing multiple bright elements coming up here and there on the page.
+A customer can be distracted and irritated by seeing multiple bright elements coming up here and there on the page.

 Strike a balance in everything.